Majuro, Marshall Islands

 Food Customs and Dining Etiquette

-- It is customary to remove your shoes before entering a local's home or a traditional dining establishment.
+- It's customary to remove your shoes before entering someone's home or a traditional dining establishment.

 #